 As we have stated from the beginning, all of the above items are subject to change based on new guidelines/requirements from state/federal/local entities.

-I realize some will want to eliminate all of the safety measures, while others will feel it is necessary to keep all precautions in place.
-I view the outlined items above as a gradual rollback of the safety measures, which as COVID continues to decline, will eventually be eliminated.
+I realize some will want to eliminate all of the safety measures, while others will feel it is necessary to do more.
+I view the outlined items above as responsive and reasonable, allowing the College to continue serving you and provide measurable safety precautions.

 If you have questions or concerns, please feel free to contact me or send an email to the COVID team, and we will do our best to answer in a timely manner.